gredler/test-fs/README.md

 some important features like file permissions.

-TestFS is another alternative, and takes a slightly different approach: rather than providing a custom file system that needs to be set up from scratch and then cleaned up after your test(s), it's a thin wrapper around [the default file system](http://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystems.html#getDefault%28%29), with extra functionality that allows you to selectively hide files, add simulated files, or simulate different permissions on existing files.
+TestFS is another alternative, and takes a slightly different approach: rather than providing a custom file system that needs to be set up from scratch and then cleaned up after your tests, it's a thin wrapper around [the default file system](http://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystems.html#getDefault%28%29), with extra functionality that allows you to selectively hide files, add simulated files, or simulate different permissions on existing files.
 This alternative approach, which allows you to start with the default file system and then tweak its behavior without modifying